The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: The template algorithm

 \begin{proposition} Consider a set of at most three equivalence classes of functions in $\cB$ on a non-skippable loop $\gamma_k$.
-If all of the functions take the same value at $w_k$, then there is a point of $\gamma_k$ at which one of these equivalence classes is strictly less than the others. \end{proposition}
+If all of the functions take the same value at $w_k$, then there is an open subset of $\gamma_k$ on which one of these equivalence classes is strictly less than the others. \end{proposition}

-\begin{proof} The proof of Proposition~\ref{prop:threeshape} depends only on the restrictions of the functions to the loop $\gamma_k$, and the fact that, if $\psi$ is one of these functions, then $2D+\ddiv(\psi)$ does not contain $w_k$.
+\begin{proof} The proof of Lemma~\ref{lem:threeshape} depends only on the restrictions of the functions to the loop $\gamma_k$, and the fact that, if $\psi$ is one of these functions, then $2D+\ddiv(\psi)$ does not contain $w_k$.
 This latter fact is guaranteed by our assumption that $\gamma_k$ is not skippable.
 The conclusion therefore continues to hold if we replace the functions with equivalence classes of functions. \end{proof}

-Combining Lemma~\ref{Lem:AtMostThree} and Proposition~\ref{Prop:NewThreeShape}, we see that there is an equivalence class of unassigned permissible functions that achieves the minimum uniquely at some point of $\gamma_k$.
-We adjust the coefficients of these functions upward by $\frac{1}{3}m_k$.
-This ensures that they will never achieve the minimum on any loops to the right, yet still achieve the minimum uniquely on this loop.
-Assign all of the permissible functions in this equivalence class to the loop, and proceed to the next loop.

-\textbf{Proceeding to the Next Loop.} If $\gamma_k$ is not the last loop in its block, then apply the loop subroutine on $\gamma_{k+1}$.
-Otherwise, apply the following subroutine for proceeding to the next block.

-\textbf{Proceeding to the Next Block.} After applying the loop subroutine to the last loop in a block, we will see that there is at most one equivalence class of unassigned permissible function, and these functions already achieve the minimum on the outgoing bridge, without any further adjustments of the coefficients.
-Assign them to the bridge.

-If the current block is not the last one, then proceed to the first loop of the next block.
-There are several new permissible functions.
-Initialize the coefficient of each new permissible function so that it is equal to $\theta$ at the midpoint of the bridge between the blocks, and then apply the loop subroutine.
-Otherwise, we are at the last loop $\gamma_{g'}$, and proceed to the last bridge.